choueric/kkscope/README.md

 # kscope-4 #

-A porting of kscope 1.6.2 using Qt4 and KDE4.
+A porting of kscope 1.6.2 based on Qt4 and KDE4.

 The name of executable file is **husky**